CONTRIBUTIONS TO HEART 200 WEBSITE

 Hosted by the Dementia Services Development Centre, University of Stirling

-From January 2014 I have been a contributor to DIAMetric, a blog hosted by the Dementia Services Development Centre at Stirling University which explores different aspects of dementia in the arts and media.
-Edited by Mark Butler, Director of The People Organisation and Director of Development at the DSDC, the DIAMetric blog has been set up to provide commentary on the treatment of dementia-related subject matter across the world in various different areas of artistic expression, covering topics in current affairs, culture and society, cinema, television, literature, music, computer games and other media nodes.
+Between 2014 and 2015 I was a contributor to DIAMetric, a blog hosted by the Dementia Services Development Centre at Stirling University which explores different aspects of dementia in the arts and media.
+Edited by Mark Butler, Director of The People Organisation and Director of Development at the DSDC, the DIAMetric blog was set up to provide commentary on the treatment of dementia-related subject matter across the world in various different areas of artistic expression, covering topics in current affairs, culture and society, cinema, television, literature, music, computer games and other media nodes.

 DIAMetric can be found at dementia.stir.ac.uk/blogs.